An Oral History Of ’Freddy Got Fingered,’ Tom Green’s Near-Masterpiece

 At this, Green stacks roughly three pounds of cheese on the man’s sandwich.
 “What am I supposed to do with this?” the man asks.
 To which Green responds, “Well, you could stick it in your bum-bum.”

 On paper, “Tom Green retaliates against angry customer by putting a comical amount of cheese on his sandwich” doesn’t sound that funny or groundbreaking.
 Yet the manic stare, the sarcastic call and response, the massive, teetering stack of cheese that borders on slapstick, they all add up to something iconic.
 To this day, every time someone threatens to leave a bad Yelp review or vows to snitch on someone making minimum wage — an act we now have an entire ecosystem of apps dedicated to helping better facilitate — I always hear Tom Green’s voice calling their bluff.
-“I could lose ALLL OF THIS,” he dares, the dirtbag skater guy equivalent of Clint Eastwood growling “make my day.”
+“I could lose ALLL OF THIS,” he dares, the dirtbag skater guy equivalent of Clint Eastwood.

 Of course, at that moment in time, when Freddy Got Fingered was being filmed, to some extent, Tom Green was the boss.
 Certainly, he had clout.
 How else would this skinny, bug-eyed skater with penis-shaped hair have been able to direct and star in his own movie?